 What matters is you talking to God about your friends.

-One of the most popular free recordings on this website is a on praying through a set of verses from Colossians.
+- One of the most popular free recordings on this website is on praying through a set of verses from Colossians.

 - If you’d like to lead an evangelistic prayer meeting, here is a structure you could use with 11 phases.